AshutoshKuinkel/KTMVTour/docs/daily-log.md

 ```
 - didn't get any images of second landmark today, and just completed half the card.
 - need to speed this up.
 Gotta get a lot more done tomorrow.
 Only 1 leetcode tomorrow morning & just focus on dataset + frontend.

+## 8 OCT 25

+- Got Database setup on mongo, gathered only like 20 no landmark images.
+- look into anomaly detection tomorrow, somehow maybe I can avoid having to fetch 2k images.
+Link for a video: https://www.youtube.com/watch?v=2K3ScZp1dXQ
+- backend is ready to go now, initial files setup controllers ready to be made.
+- spent a while on devinterview.io today skimming through 10 js & 10 ts questions.
+I'll aim to do 10 a day if I can..
+- also got more of the frontend home page styling setup aswell